cccathygao/1230-final-project/README.md

 - In the second scene, we created a skybox to serve as the background.
 - A skybox is a large cube that encompasses the entire scene and contains 6 images of a surrounding environment.
 We fold those 6 sides to get the completely textured cube that simulates a large landscape.
 - We also implemented environment mapping with a reflective cube.
 The cube is rotating in real-time and reflecting the environment.

+To run the project, open realtime-v2 in Qt, then click Run.